ISISComputingGroup/ibex_developers_manual/ISIS-Proxy.md

 The Proxy is written in python (so as to be able to use pickled objects and JSON) and currently resides in a folder within the NICOS source code.

 The first version of the proxy purely converted the pickled protocol into JSON and but used a similar low level socket protocol to communicate with any clients.
-This still exists in the HTTP client folder within the proxy, along with a simple command line client that can be used for testing.
+This still exists in the client_connection/HTTP folder within the proxy, along with a simple command line client that can be used for testing.

 The second version used ActiveMQ queues for communication with client and so the structure looked something like this: